 If you’re a day trader, that can mean compiling data for thousands of separate trades.
 Fortunately, most exchanges allow traders to print out a record of all trades.
 Additionally, advanced portfolio tracking tools can help you track trades from multiple sources with ease.
 This information is critically important, as it can help you (or a third-party tax professional) accurately calculate your year-end taxes.

 Working with a tax professional is often a smart move for most traders and investors, as the high volatility of the digital currency market makes it difficult to track profits and losses with precision.
 Additionally, working with a professional can help ensure that you receive the tax advantages to which you’re entitled while avoiding the kind of mistakes that can lead you to tax trouble.

 Taxes on cryptocurrency trading and transactions can be a difficult subject for even experienced traders and investors.
 By understanding the information we’ve outlined above, you can help ensure that you stay on the right side of the law.

-Our sophisticated Haas trading platform uses advanced technology to help keep your trades, gains, and losses in order so you’ll be more prepared when tax time comes.
+Our sophisticated crypto trading bot uses advanced technology to help keep your trades, gains, and losses in order so you’ll be more prepared when tax time comes.